 To reiterate: accusations against Hotspot Shield leveled by CSIRO and the US-based Center for Democracy & Technology deal with systems that collect information which is then sold to advertisers.

 However, this doesn’t put the VPN in the clear where governments are concerned.
-As the CDT’s Michelle de Mooy said last year, “They are sharing sensitive information with third-party advertisers and exposing users’ data to leaks or outside attacks.”
+As the CDT’s Michelle de Mooy said in 2017, “They are sharing sensitive information with third-party advertisers and exposing users’ data to leaks or outside attacks.”

 And that’s surely the bottom line when asking is Hotspot Shield safe?
 As the CDT complains, the free version of Hotspot Shield featured five separate third-party tracking libraries while disclosing information such as IMEI numbers, MAC addresses, and SSID/BSSID network identities.

 If a government wanted to harvest this information, which was being provided to all sorts of third-party advertisers, it wouldn’t be that hard.